-Amanda Danicic was born in 1957 and brought up in London and Wales.
+Amanda Danicic was brought up in London and Wales.
 At the age of 21 Amanda left England to travel extensively through Iran, Afghanistan, Pakistan and eventually through India to Sri Lanka.
 After gaining her BA in Fine Art at Saint Martin's School of Art in 1989, where she was awarded the prize for best student in a London college, Amanda completed a postgraduate printmaking course at the Central School of Art where she studied etching with Norman Ackroyd RA.

 Amanda lives and works in London where she is the programme leader for the Design Foundation Programme at the University of East London.